 Dr. Barry Shealy, FPD Assistant Headmaster

-Recent studies have demonstrated the positive impact of Christian schools and their graduates on their communities.
+Recent studies demonstrate the positive impact of Christian schools and their graduates on their communities.
 This theme of education for the community was also foundational for my calling as a Christian educator and helps answer for me the “Why?” of Christian schooling.
 While in college preparing to teach, I asked the question, “What is a Christian philosophy of education?”
 All I could find in my college’s library on that topic was from the works of Martin Luther.
 Luther was concerned that all be able to read and study the scriptures and to understand the Gospel.

 However, he also believed citizens who were well-educated with a biblical world and life view and Christian virtue were necessary to a well-functioning society.